divergentrain/personal-website/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: >
+  <p>Somewhat knowledgeable on numerical simulations and a wannabe scientific programmer.</p>
+  <p>RA at <a href="https://www.cranfield.ac.uk/centres/welding-and-additive-manufacturing-centre">WAMC, Cranfield Unviersity</a></p>

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+#  more_info: >
-    <p>Research Assistant,</p>
+#    <p>Research Assistant,</p>
-    <p>Welding and Additive Manufacturing Centre,</p>
+#    <p>Welding and Additive Manufacturing Centre,</p>
-    <p>Building 46, Cranfield University, UK</p>
+#    <p>Building 46, Cranfield University, UK</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a Research Assistant at the Welding and Additive Manufacturing Centre at Cranfield University, UK.
+My specialisation lies in the field of process modelling and simulations, specifically in the Finite Element Method (FEM).
+Apart from developing models, I have a keen interest in scientific computing, writing code for numerical solvers and mathematical modelling of materials.

+Outside of work hours, I enjoy photography, playing retro games and contributing to open source.
+When it comes to reading, I prefer non-fiction.
+My music taste includes a little bit of everything but I am a big fan of metal, ambient and intelligent electronic music.